grisha/grisha.github.com/source/_posts/2013-08-02-hacking-on-mod-python-again.markdown

-We live in this new [c10k](http://en.wikipedia.org/wiki/C10k_problem) world now where Apache Httpd no longer has the market dominance it once enjoyed, while the latest Python frameworks run without requiring or recommending Mod_python.
+We live in this new [c10k](http://en.wikipedia.org/wiki/C10k_problem) world now where Apache Httpd no longer has the market dominance it once enjoyed, while the latest Python web frameworks run without requiring or recommending Mod_python.
 My hunch, however, is that given a thorough dusting it could be quite useful (perhaps more than ever) and applied in very interesting ways to solve the new problems.
 I also think the Python